murchandamus/bips/bip-update-process.md

     the audience to make their own evaluation.
 [^OtherImplementations]: **What is the issue with "Other Implementations" sections in BIPs?**
     In the past, some BIPs had "Other Implementations" sections that caused frequent change requests to existing BIPs.
-    This put an onus on the BIP champions, and frequently led to lingering pull requests due to the corresponding BIPs’ champions no longer participating in the process.
+    This put an onus on the BIP authors, and frequently led to lingering pull requests due to the corresponding BIPs’ authors no longer participating in the process.
 Many of these alternative implementations eventually became unmaintained or were low-quality to begin with.
 Therefore, "Other Implementations" sections are heavily discouraged.
-[^champ]: **Why do we prefer 'Champion' over 'Author'?**
-    Sometimes BIP authors discontinue work on BIPs or leave Bitcoin development.
-In that case another proponent may adopt the BIP as a new owner, even if they are not the original author.
 [^nominated]: **Why has the Proposed Status been renamed to Nominated?**
     Some reviewers of this BIP brought up that all Bitcoin Improvement _Proposals_ are _proposed_ per se.
 Therefore, a new name was chosen.